On the Role of Pre-trained Language Models in Word Ordering: A Case Study with BART: Introduction

 We finally aim to explain why BART helps word ordering (\cref{sec:why}).
 Analysis with probing \cite{bertology} provides \emph{speculated} explanations for the utility of PLMs with the possession of numerous types of knowledge.
-However, for such explanations to be reliable, we need to identify the \emph{specific} type of knowledge \emph{relevant} to a task.
+However, for a reliable explanation, we need to identify the \emph{specific} type of knowledge \emph{relevant} to the task.
 In addition, the amount of the knowledge should be nontrivial \emph{in} the PLM.
 With a procedure based on feature importance \cite{ablation} and probing \cite{probe:syntax}, we empirically identify that knowledge about syntactic dependency structure reliably explains why BART helps word ordering.
 Our analysis can be readily extended to partial tree linearization \cite{partial:yue}, for which we also report performance gains with our models (\cref{sec:partial}).